Jobzi-Artificial-Intelligence/ziconnect-app-angular/project-docs/GIT_WORKFLOW.md

 # Abstract

-The use of PULL-REQUEST (PR) is mandotory for new features to move up the ladder:
+The use of PULL-REQUEST (PR) is mandatory for new features to move up the ladder:

     - Staging > Release > Master